Airports Commission: Geoff Muirhead

-The Judge ordered SSE to pay the Commission's legal costs, but was critical of the Commission for not being more transparent about Mr Muirhead's work for MAG.
+The Judge ordered SSE to pay the commission's legal costs, but was critical of the commission for not being more transparent about Muirhead's work for MAG.

-In response, SSE said that the legal action had achieved its main objective of removing Mr Muirhead from the Commission and that it would consider whether to appeal the decision.
+In response, SSE said that the legal action had achieved its main objective of removing Muirhead from the commission and that it would consider whether to appeal the decision.

 Howard Davies

 In 2009, Sir Howard Davies had been appointed as advisor to the Investment Strategy Committee of GIC Private Limited, formerly known as Government Investment Corporation of Singapore, and in 2011 he had joined its International Advisory Board.
 Davies resigned from both positions in September 2012, on his appointment to chair the Airports Commission (as GIC Private Limited was, at the time, as it still is, one of Heathrow's principal owners and cheerleaders for Heathrow's expansion).
 Davies recorded neither of these remunerated interests, when invited to complete the Airports Commission's Register of Interests.